olgunozoktas/Laravel-5.5-API/README.md

         //Return collection of articles as a resource return ArticleResource::collection($articles);

-        //If u want to return a list then you have to write ::collection }
+        //If u want to return a list then you have to write ::collection method }

     /**